Services: LVIA & Landscape Design

 The Landmark Practice’s Landscape Architects prepared Landscape and Visual Impact Assessments (LVIAs) and landscape masterplans to inform planning applications for residential development for two sites on the edge of Wedmore, Somerset.

-Both schemes received planning consent in January 2019 and received positive comments from the Landscape Officer at Sedgemoor District Council.
+Both schemes were granted planning consent in January 2019 and received positive comments from the Landscape Officer at Sedgemoor District Council.
 The third is currently in planning pending decision.

 The sites lie on the western edge of the village, within the gently undulating rural backwater known as the Mid Somerset Hills, rising above the Somerset Levels.
 The sites themselves are not covered by statutory landscape designation but lie close to Wedmore Village Conservation Area and a number of Listed Buildings.
-They also form an part of the approach to the village from the surrounding area and the transition from the settlement to surrounding countryside.
+They also form part of the approach to the village from the surrounding areas and the transition from the settlement to surrounding countryside.

-The Landmark Practice were involved from the outset of the projects and early opportunities and constraints advice was provided to the client and design team.
-This ensured that the residential schemes respond well to the exiting settlement and site features, providing high quality schemes that are sensitive to the village edge, respecting views to and from the sites and conserving the local landscape character, including the setting of the Conservation Area.
+The Landmark Practice was involved from project inception an was therefore able to provide early opportunities and constraints advice to the client and design team.
+This ensured that the residential schemes respond well to the exiting settlement and site features, providing high quality schemes that are sensitive to the village edge location and preserve visual amenity.